devopsengineerDan/Daniel_project/README.md

 You can now activate the installation by sourcing the ~/.bashrc file:

 source ~/anaconda3/bin/activate
-You will now be in Anaconda’s base programming environment that is automatically named base.
+You will now be in Anacondaâs base programming environment that is automatically named base.
 Your prompt will change to reflect this.

 Now, you can run the conda init command to initialize your environment.